jbe/shift/README.md

 **Compiler and compressor interface**

+*On the drawing board.
+Passes tests on 1.9.
+Documentation currently out of date*

 ---

 Shift is a generic Ruby interface to different compilers, compressors, transformers and so on.
 It is also an easy way to chain actions that transform something and build compiler chains.